run-llama/llama_index/docs/index.rst

 Welcome to LlamaIndex 🦙 !
 ##########################

-LlamaIndex is a data framework for LLM applications to ingest, structure, and access private or domain-specific data.
+LlamaIndex (formerly GPT Index) is a data framework for LLM applications to ingest, structure, and access private or domain-specific data.

 🚀 Why LlamaIndex?
 ******************